popovs/OPPtools/ReadMe.md

 ```
 CreateProject()

 ```

+New projects will have a standardized .Rproj directory with the following preset subdirectories:

+1. 01_Raw_data
+2. 02_Analysis
+3. 03_Working_files
+4. 04_Processed
+5. 05_Admin

+In addition, a README.md file will be generated for all newly created directories to describe which files are contained within.

 Feel free to set the project name, PI, and analyst via the `ProjectName`, `PI`, or `analyst` arguments respectively, and see `?CreateProject` for more details.
 If any of these are